 In that case, you can complete the CFP designation first.
 This is because the CFP designation covers a broader range of financial planning topics, including retirement planning, tax planning, estate planning, and risk management.
 This knowledge can provide a foundation for the more specialized investment analysis and portfolio management covered in the CFA program.

 The CFP designation has fewer educational requirements than the CFA, which may make it more manageable to complete while working towards the CFA designation.
 However, ultimately, the decision of which designation to pursue first will depend on your personal career goals and interests.

-- How much time does it take to complete CFA and CFP courses?
+CFA vs CFP – How much time does it take to complete these courses?

 The CFA designation typically takes an average of 4 years to complete, while the CFP designation can be completed in as little as 12 months to 18 months.

 Do I need to have a finance background to pursue CFA and CFP courses?